frankkramer-lab/MIScnn/README.md

 - Custom model, data I/O, pre-/postprocessing and metric support
 - Based on Keras with Tensorflow as backend

+Read the documentation in the [MIScnn wiki](https://github.com/frankkramer-lab/MIScnn/wiki) here on GitHub.

 ![MIScnn workflow](docs/MIScnn.pipeline.png)

 ## Getting started: 60 seconds to a MIS pipeline